-The oil supplied from the flow into lift cylinder port(1B).
+The oil supplied from the pump pushes up the load check valve(1) and flow into lift cylinder port(B1).
 The pump pressure reaches proportionally the load of cylinder and fine control finished by shut off of the neutral passage.